murugand23/deep-research-agent/DESIGN.md

 ## What Worked Well

 ### Source-Grounded Citations
 - **The "Compiler with Tools" Failure:** I initially tried to give the compiler agent tools to search for context on the fly.
 However, the model context window exploded.
 I had to remove the tools for the writer to get more context.
-This constraint forced me to implement the strict `[source_id]` tracking system.
+Though this approach didn't work, this constraint forced me to implement the strict `[source_id]` tracking system.
 Since the writer couldn't "look it up," the researcher *had* to provide explicit, cited evidence for everything.
 The result is a system that is far less prone to hallucination because the compiler is a synthesizer of verified facts.

 ### Search Quality
 - Adding the current date context (programatically injected) and detailed prompts for each node improved web search quality

+- User preferences are now incorporated as part of the initial request, causing the model to return a `ReportPreferences` type as part of the planning step.
+Therefore the raw user input can be analyzed to detect audience type, style, focus_areas, and report constraints (word count) and that will be used during report generation.

 ### Query Generation